Chances are you’ve been seeing more advertisements and posts on social media about the wonders of exogenous ketones.

 What is an Exogenous Ketone?

-At their most basic, exogenous ketones are ketone bodies that come from outside the body.
+Quite simply, exogenous ketones are ketone bodies that come from a source outside of the body (e.g. dietary supplement).
 The term ‘exogenous’ is generally used in science and medicine to refer to a substance that originates from outside the body.

 The Science Behind Ketones

 Not sure what a ketone is?
 Physiologically speaking, ketones are organic /carbon-based molecules that contain an inner carbon atom bonded to oxygen and two carbon-based chemical groups, designated by an “R” symbol (see the skeleton structures below).

 Ketones are ‘simple’ molecules because they don’t contain any chemical groups that readily react.